Liquefied Natural Gas (LNG) Market Size and Share

 Asia-Pacific remains the largest import center, with China purchasing 78.64 million t in 2024.
 First-time importers in the Philippines and Vietnam broaden the customer base, while small-scale LNG distribution gains traction for archipelagic supply.
 Renewable energy growth and hydrogen pilots in Japan and South Korea inject longer-term uncertainty into regional consumption.

-Europe expanded regas capacity 44% since 2021, installing multiple FSRUs to replace Russian pipeline volumes.
+Europe expanded regas capacity by 44% since 2021, installing multiple FSRUs to replace Russian pipeline volumes.
 Seasonal demand spikes sustain premium pricing, and impending EU methane rules will intensify supply-chain monitoring across the liquefied natural gas market.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.